-In today’s episode, I chat with Kate Nash about how staff networks can shape the culture and behaviour in organisations with Kate Nash.
+In today’s episode, I chat with Kate Nash about how staff networks can shape the culture and behaviour in organisations.

 Staff employee networks/resource groups can have the power to shape and strengthen the culture and behaviours of their organisations.
 This is done by using the talent, ideas, enthusiasm and knowledge of staff.